13 Complex Cave Castles, Temples, and Buildings Carved In Mountains

-The castle was abandoned by the late 15th century and proceeded to fall into ruin.
-Today tourists can visit the site, where much of the original walls are still standing.
+The castle was abandoned by the late 15th century and fell into ruin.
+Today tourists can visit the site, where much of the original walls still stand.

 12. An incredible medieval cave temple: Lalibela, Ethiopia

 Situated over 2,500 meters (8,200 feet) above sea level, the churches are an incredible feature of their mountainous surroundings.
-Today Lalibela attracts many tourists, as well as Christian pilgrims who come to worship at the site.
+Today Lalibela attracts many tourists and Christian pilgrims who come to worship at the site.

 13. Longmen Caves, China: thousands of hand-carved caves and statues

-Located in China's Henan province, these 2,345 caves house as many as 100,000 stone statues.
-The Longmen Caves (sometimes referred to as the Longmen Grottoes) date back to the 5th and 8th centuries AD.
+Located in China's Henan province, these 2,345 caves houses as many as 100,000 stone statues.
+The Longmen Caves (sometimes called the Longmen Grottoes) date back to the 5th and 8th centuries AD.

 The caves are all carved by hand into the limestone rock of the Xiangshan and Longmenshan mountains over centuries.
 They remain an incredible example of Chinese art and sculpture, particularly that of the Tang dynasty.

 With that cave-based architectural fans, our list must come to an end.
-These are but some of the finest mountain caves, cave temples, and other cave-related structures from around the world.
+These are but some of the finest mountain caves, cave temples, and other cave-related structures worldwide.

-If you ever find yourself in the local vicinity of any of these structures, it might be worth your time to make a beeline to check them out!
+If you ever find yourself around any of these structures, it might be worth your time to make a beeline to check them out!